 This unique cheese is so fun to work with ... you can fry it or grill it, and it won't fall apart!
 And with it's salty flavor, halloumi is the perfect complement to milder ingredients, like fresh veggies.

+I'm working on a few halloumi recipes to share with you, but I had to share this mouthwatering Halloumi Cheese Salad first.
 This tasty salad is simple to prepare and bursting with fresh flavors.
 Basically, the perfect addition to any summer meal!

+It features mixed greens tossed with a light citrus dressing and tender-crisp grilled vegetables, all topped with that delightful cheese.
 I love the balance of savory, salty, and sweet flavors in this summery salad, and you will, too!

 Best of all, this salad is so simple to make.
 Keep reading for all the details and lots of fun tips below.